DanielLandonJr/star_frontiers_react/README.md

+# Star Frontiers

+All rights belong to Wizards of the Coast.
+This is a demonstration application for educational purposes only.
+The data/rules belong to them the code belongs to me.

+Star Frontiers was a RPG realsed back in the 80's by TSR (the makers of Dungeons & Dragons).
+It is a futuristic RPG where you could play different races and explore the galaxay (as small as it was).

+The ruleset was broken into two seperate parts.
+Alpha Dawn was the rules for character creation and general game play.
+Knight Hawks was the rules for creating and using space ships.

+This application will attempt to reproduce those rulesets.
+The development has been broken into several stages;

+- Stage 1.
+(Must Have) Duplicate the data for Knight Hawks.
+This data will be saved in a FireBase/Store database.
+Full C.R.U.D. will be implemented for the data.
+In addition this stage will meet all requirement for the Code Louisville React course (Sept 2018).
+- Stage 2.
+(Should Have) Add the rule set necessary to allow a user to generate a ship.
+- Stage 3.
+(Would Like To Have) Authentication.
+  - A. Basic user authentication.
+  - B. Users should be able to modifiy data that they enter...personal storage of sorts.
+The user will have access to the default data as well as anything that they create for themselves (this will include custom ships).
+The default data will be locked down, only admin user will be able to modify that data.
+- Stage 4.
+(Feature Creep) Repeat stages 1 & 2 for the Alpha Dawn data and rule set.

+I would like to see this completed for both rulesets but that will take time to sort out.
+Eventually I would like to do this application in Angular, VUE and NativeScript.

+I also want to include TypeScript in the application.
+Currently I am working my way around doing this...however it is a bit more complicated than what I expected.

+## Running the Application

+Once Stage 1 is completed the application will be hosted.
+To acces the app just go to the appropriate link (once supplied).

+## Install

+As usual

+`npm install` and enjoy.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>